thatdevgirl/block-controller/block-controller/readme.txt

 2. Screenshot of the block audit page, where administrators can see a list of all blocks used across the site.

 == Changelog ==

+= 1.1.2 =
+* Fixing a potential fatal PHP bug in getting the block inventory, where the `is_user_logged_in()` function may not be defined when the inventory function makes the call to get all posts.

 = 1.1 =
 * Tested for support with WordPress core 5.7.